pvp-45/OOP-Notes/README.md

 ## About OOP345

 OOP345 is a course designed to deepen the understanding of object-oriented programming concepts, design patterns, and advanced features of programming languages that support OOP.
-The course covers topics such as encapsulation, inheritance, polymorphism, and the use of various design patterns in software development.

 ## What's Inside

 This repository contains scanned versions of my handwritten notes, organized by topics.
 Each topic corresponds to a specific lecture or concept discussed in the OOP345 course.
+Here's what you can expect to find:

+- **Types**: Pointers, References and Arrays.
+- **Class Relationships**: Inheritance and Inclusion Polymorphism, ClassTemplates, Compositions, Aggregations and Associations.
+- **Processing**: Expressions, Functions, Error Handling.
+- **Standard Template Library**: Standard Library, Containers and Iterators, Algorithms, File Stream Objects.
+- **Memory Model**: Raw Pointers, Smart Pointers.
+- **Performance**: Multithreading, Thread Classes

 ## How to Use These Notes